Rick's Daily Tips

 • Contact Me

-You are here: Home / Tech Questions & Answers / Q&A: Does Windows 10 leave traces of deleted programs behind?
+You are here: Home / Tech Questions & Answers / Q&A: Does Windows still leave traces of deleted programs behind?

-Q&A: Does Windows 10 leave traces of deleted programs behind?
+Q&A: Does Windows still leave traces of deleted programs behind?

-Question from Vince: Hi Rick.
-I need a little info and advice about Windows 10 if you don’t mind.
+Question from Vince: Hi, Rick.
+I need a little info and advice about Windows 11 if you don’t mind.

 I’ve been using Geek Uninstaller to delete programs ever since I read your post explaining how Windows leaves bits and pieces of a program behind when it deletes it.

-I updated my computer to Windows 10 back when it was free and I was wondering if Windows 10 leaves traces of deleted programs behind too.
-Or has Microsoft finally fixed this?
+I updated my Windows 10 computer to Windows 11 and I was wondering if Windows 11 leaves traces of deleted programs behind too.
+I’m hoping Microsoft has finally fixed this?

-Rick’s answer: Vince, Windows 10 indeed leaves bits and pieces of programs behind when it deletes them, and I’m guessing that will never change.
+Rick’s answer: Vince, Windows 11 indeed leaves bits and pieces of programs behind when it deletes them, and I’m thinking that will never change.

 There are several reasons why the native Windows uninstall utility fails to remove every trace of a program when it deletes it, and a couple of them actually make some sense.